parkjan4/parkjan4.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Jang.
-I am a 4th-year Ph.D. student in Operations Research at the University of Toronto.
+I am a fourth-year Ph.D. student in Operations Research at the University of Toronto.
 My advisors are [Timothy Chan](https://chan.mie.utoronto.ca/) and [Vahid Sarhangian](https://sarhangian.mie.utoronto.ca/).
 Before joining U of T, I completed MSc. in [Business Analytics at EPFL](https://www.epfl.ch/education/master/programs/management-technology-and-entrepreneurship/) (2020) and BASc. in [Engineering Science at U of T](https://discover.engineering.utoronto.ca/programs/engineering-programs/engineering-science/) (2018).

 My research focuses on data-driven modeling and control of stochastic dynamical systems with applications to healthcare operations management.